-Currently Draper is on music faculty at the 'University of Kansas' where he teaches jazz drums, world percussion, steel band and is the director of Music Enterprise certificate combining music business and entrepreneurship.
+Currently, Brandon is on the music faculty at the 'University of Kansas' where he teaches Jazz Drums, World Percussion, Steel Band and is the director of Music Enterprise certificate combining music business and entrepreneurship.

-Draper is also the head of percussion and world music studies at 'Johnson County Community College'.
-He holds a Bachelors degree in percussion performance from 'Bethany College', and a Masters of Music with distinction from the 'University of New Mexico'.
+Brandon is also the head of percussion and world music studies at the 'Johnson County Community College'.
+He holds a Bachelors's degree in percussion performance from 'Bethany College', and a Masters of Music with distinction from the 'University of New Mexico'.

-Draper has performed at many festivals, universities, concert halls, and conventions in the U.S. His extensive resume includes performances with both the 'New Mexico and Santa Fe Symphony Orchestras' and the 'Kansas City Symphony'.
-In contemporary and jazz settings, Draper has performed and/or recorded with Ottmar Liebert, DJ Logic, Donna Summer, Mose Allison, Steve Coleman, Dick Oatts, Mike Moreno, Bobby Watson, and Kevin Hays.
+Brandon has performed at many festivals, universities, concert halls, and conventions in the U.S. His extensive resume includes performances with both the 'New Mexico and Santa Fe Symphony Orchestras' and the 'Kansas City Symphony'.
+In contemporary and Jazz settings, Draper has performed and/or recorded with Ottmar Liebert, DJ Logic, Donna Summer, Mose Allison, Steve Coleman, Dick Oatts, Mike Moreno, Bobby Watson, and Kevin Hays.
 He toured the U.S. with the live-tronica pioneers Particle and contributed work on a new album yet to be finished (2011-2014).
-In past years he performed in the critically acclaimed world premiere of the new hiphop musical 'Venice' in Los Angeles Fall 2010, and premiered his original work 'Bass Darabukas' with 'Quixotic' and the 'Kansas City Symphony' in Spring of 2011.
-Draper was musical director and live drummer for Quixotic Fusion 2007-2012.
-He continues to write, consult and occasionally perform with the KC-based cirque group.
+In past years he performed in the critically acclaimed world premiere of the new Hip-hop musical 'Venice' in Los Angeles Fall 2010 and premiered his original work 'Bass Darabukas' with 'Quixotic' and the 'Kansas City Symphony' in Spring of 2011.
+Brandon was a musical director and live drummer for Quixotic Fusion 2007-2012.
+He continues to write, consult, and occasionally perform with the KC-based cirque group.